Jose Pepe Jijon of Finca Soledad is an Ecuadorian Force of Nature

 It takes great effort to develop new and unconventional processing formulas to bring new experiences.
 Particular to varieties that are not exposed to unconventional fermentation formulas, this is crucial for consumers to understand where and how costs translate into production.
 Once a fermentation formula is stable, the price consumers are “used to" - the Customer Expectancy Price (CEP).

 All funds from the coffee will be brought brought back to Pepe to help and enable Pepe to grow and develop future varieties.
-Your contribution is therefore significant.
+Your contribution as a customer is therefore of high significance.

 FINCA SOLEDAD